 Maintained by a multi-stakeholder Development Committee, the STRT is supported by the expertise and perspective of leaders in the modern slavery space to ensure it is a relevant and effective tool for industry.

 SIMPLICITY OF THE REQUEST

-At 23 questions, the STRT collects the most essential data for assessing risk, encouraging positive supplier engagement, increased response rates and improved accuracy of submissions.
+The STRT collects the most essential data for assessing risk, encouraging positive supplier engagement, increased response rates, and improved accuracy of submissions.

 GEOGRAPHIC REACH